Rich businessman Big Body

 Third, from June 2024 onwards, I took a breather from regular publishing on my primary site (the one you’re reading right now) and only just got back into it.

-As I mentioned in my post breaking down my first month’s earnings on Mediavine Journey, it took roughly 4-5 months for me to hear back, so I concentrated my efforts elsewhere – primarily launching my newsletter and building out the blog of the subdomain it’s on.
+As I mentioned in my post breaking down my first month’s earnings on Mediavine Journey, it took roughly 4-5 months for me to hear back for approval, so I focused my efforts elsewhere – primarily launching my newsletter and building out the blog of the subdomain it’s on.

 As I continue to publish more on my main site again (I had a stretch last year of nearly 100 articles), I’m optimistic that earnings, RPM, and everything in between will continue to increase.